 Have you ever wanted to follow more than one passion of yours?
 Are you good at a few things and want to find a way to combine them?
 If you said yes, you’re not alone!
 Most people have a few things they enjoy doing and would like to pursue, but not everyone does it successfully.
+If you are passionate about betting, well, the best place for you is techmoran.com, they give you information more than you need.

 Here to talk about how he successfully combined two of his passions is Paul Jarvis.
 Paul is a web designer who works for his clients and is also a self-published author and article writer in the tech world.
 Join us for episode 26 as we talk about incremental bravery, being an accidental entrepreneur, how to follow your interests and so much more!